Random vs. Systematic Error | Definition & Examples

 Types of systematic errors

 Offset errors and scale factor errors are two quantifiable types of systematic error.

 An offset error occurs when a scale isn’t calibrated to a correct zero point.
 It’s also called an additive error or a zero-setting error.

 A scale factor error is when measurements consistently differ from the true value proportionally (e.g., by 10%).
 It’s also referred to as a correlational systematic error or a multiplier error.

 You can plot offset errors and scale factor errors in graphs to identify their differences.
 In the graphs below, the black line shows when your observed value is the exact true value, and there is no random error.

 The blue line is an offset error: it shifts all of your observed values upwards or downwards by a fixed amount (here, it’s one additional unit).

-The pink line is a scale factor error: all of your observed values are multiplied by a factor—all values are shifted in the same direction by the same proportion, but by different absolute amounts.
+The purple line is a scale factor error: all of your observed values are multiplied by a factor—all values are shifted in the same direction by the same proportion, but by different absolute amounts.